video.NET user guide

 constant rate factor

-Because of a HD sources superior quality there’s no need to use the lower values you would with DVDs, but hey, choose whatever you want, but going too low will just take longer to encode, make the file larger, sometimes dramatically, and there will be no discernible quality difference.
+Because of HD sources superior quality there’s no need to use the lower values you would with dvds, but hey, choose whatever you want, but going too low will just take longer to encode, make the file larger, sometimes dramatically, and there will be no discernible quality difference.

 Don’t worry about these; they will be dealt with accordingly, automatically and correctly.